googlearchive/android-ads/advanced/BannerRecyclerViewExample/README.md

 Support
 -------

-You can find more information about Native Ads Express at our [Developer Site](https://firebase.google.com/docs/admob/).
+You can find more information about Banner ads at our [Developer Site](https://developers.google.com/mobile-ads-sdk/).
 You can also join the developer community on
 [our forum](https://groups.google.com/forum/#!forum/google-admob-ads-sdk).